SPOT, Mt. SAC's Certification for Online Teaching!

 - Note: Faculty Verifiers are not required to verify during the intersessions.
 You can still complete SPOT during the intersessions, but your verifier may not check them until the regular semester begins.

 - When you have successfully completed your SPOT course, you will receive a SPOT certificate from the Faculty Center for Learning Technology (FCLT), and your division will be notified that you are now able to teach online.
 They can verify this online at the distance learning faculty list.

 If you have more questions about the SPOT process, the additional requirements to teach an online or hybrid course at Mt.
-SAC, or other questions related to Distance Learning, feel free to contact your Distance Learning Faculty Coordinators:
+SAC, or other questions related to Distance Learning, feel free to contact the assistant Distance Learning faculty coordinator: